mojaloop/finance-portal-ui/README.md

 ## Run
 ### Containerised
-You'll need a running frontend-backend.
+You will need a running frontend-backend.
 See instructions for [finance-portal-backend-service]( https://github.com/mojaloop/finance-portal-backend-service#running-locally).

 Default port (3000):